 The GRFPU is an IEEE-754 compliant floating-point unit, supporting both single and double precision operands.
-The advanced design combines high throughput with low latency, providing up to 250 MFLOPS on a 0.13 um ASIC process.
+The advanced design combines high throughput with low latency.
 The host interface is clean and versatile, simplifying the interfacing to processor pipelines and DSPs.
 The accuracy and convergence of the FPU algorithms have been proven mathematically, and the implementation has been validated with more than 20 million test vectors.

 Functional Description The GRFPU performs operations on single and double precision floating-point operands.
 All operations are IEEE-754 compliant, with exception of denormalized numbers which are flushed to zero.
 The specified four rounding modes and the detection of exception conditions is fully supported.